algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ## Introduction

-[SignAll](https://signall.com/) wants to invent a new product which would allow them to control the luminous display of the signs they propose remotly and to know the state of the LEDs.
-The objective behind this project is to enable the company to save on electricity and reduce its ecological footprint.
+[SignAll](https://signall.com/), in Vierzon needs a new connected product able to know the state and control the LED's remotly.
+The objective with this project is to enable the company to save on electricity, reduce its ecological footprint and limited unnecessary travel.